 Although Norwich’s admissions advisors can provide guidance, students are ultimately responsible for applying for and using their military benefits.
 For complete details on the Post-9/11 GI Bill, please visit the VA website.

 Intended for veterans who are attending a more expensive private school or a public school as a non-resident, out-of-state student, the Yellow Ribbon Program serves as a supplement to the Post-9/11 GI Bill's education benefits.
 The Yellow Ribbon Program is a co-sponsored grant between Veterans Affairs and participating colleges and universities that covers all tuition and required fee charges for veteran students.

 Not all students are eligible for the Yellow Ribbon Program.
 Given the recent changes to the GI Bill, you may not find it necessary to use the Yellow Ribbon Program depending on the tuition costs of your chosen Norwich online degree program.
-If you are eligible, however, your all-inclusive tuition costs (including fees, books, and other materials) will be 100% covered through the program.
+If you are eligible, your tuition costs will be 100% covered through the program.